jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 **Command:** ```vagrant reload```

 This is akin to a reboot or restart of a virtual machine.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
+Note - This command is issued not from inside the virtual machine but from the commandline of the host system.

 **Command:** ```vagrant reload --provision```

 Will restart the system as well as re-read and parse the Vagrantfile.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
+Note - This command is issued not from inside the virtual machine but from the commandline of the host system.

 #### vagrant suspend

 **Command:** ```vagrant suspend```

 This will put the virtual machine in suspend or pause move (standby) as opposed to running vagrant halt, which will power the virtual machine off.
 Very handy to quickly resume work.
 Don't expect the system to automatically put your virtual machine into standby if you are used to just closing the lid of your laptop.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
+Note - This command is issued not from inside the virtual machine but from the commandline of the host system.

 #### vagrant halt

 **Command:**  ```vagrant halt```
 Full shutdown of the virtual machine (power off).
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
+Note - This command is issued not from inside the virtual machine but from the commandline of the host system.

 #### vagrant destroy

 **Command:** ```vagrant destroy```

 This command is used to destroy the current instance of a virtual machine -- but not remove the source files.
 This allows you to issue a vagrant up command and "start from scratch" without rebuilding or reinstalling the Vagrant Box.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
+Note - This command is issued not from inside the virtual machine but from the commandline of the host system.

 #### vagrant ssh